tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 to obtain a first ticket during a first session.
 The most plausible option is to have the client directly connects to the Hidden Service, and then asks for a combined ticket.
-The obvious issue is that the SNI will not be encrypted for this first connection.
+The obvious issue is that the SNI will not be encrypted for this first connection, which exposes clients to surveillance and censorship.

 The client may also learn about the relation between Fronting Service and Hidden Service through an out of band channel, such as DNS service, or word of mouth.
-The client could then try to contact the Fronting service and obtain through it a combined ticket.
-However, we should not that in this process the client should also learn the resumption secret that the Hidden Server associates with the ticket.
-In the absence of such secret, the initial connection will be susceptible to replay attacks.
+However, it is difficult to establish a combined ticket completely out of band, since the ticket must be associated to two shared secrets, one shared with the Fronting service so the second Client Hello can be sent as 0-RTT data, and the other shared with the Hidden service to ensure protection against replay attacks.

+An alternative may be to use the TLS-in-TLS service described in (#tlsintls) for the first contact.
+There will be some overhead due to tunnelling, but as we discussed in (#tlsintlsclientreq) the tunneling solution allows for safe first contact.

 # Security Considerations {#secusec}

 The encapsulation protocol proposed in this draft mitigates the known attacks listed in (#snisecreq).
-For example, the encapsulation design uses pairwise security contexts, and is not dependent on the widely chaired secrets described in (#sharedsecrets).
+For example, the encapsulation design uses pairwise security contexts, and is not dependent on the widely shared secrets described in (#sharedsecrets).
 The design also does not rely on additional public key operations by the multiplexed server or by the fronting server, and thus does not open the attack surface for  denial of service discussed in (#serveroverload).